-UPPER SCHOOL Science
+Science

-Minimum graduation requirement, Grades 9-12: 3 years Biology, Chemistry, and one additional laboratory science course.
+Biology, Chemistry, and one additional laboratory science course.

 AP and honors courses are more demanding; therefore AP and honors students must be highly motivated and show an ability to take responsibility for achieving in-depth understanding of the material.